 On the Ferry

-- Visitors are required to wear a face covering while boarding and at all times while aboard park ferries.
-This requirement includes both indoor and outdoor seating areas, and applies to all visitors over the age of 5 regardless of vaccination status.
+- Visitors are required to wear a face covering while boarding and while traveling in indoor areas aboard park ferries.
+This requirement applies to indoor seating areas to all visitors over the age of 5 regardless of vaccination status.

 - Both indoor and outdoor seating areas are available.